 Dr Sarah Temple MA MBBChir MRCGP DRCOG

 Doctor Sarah Temple is a GP with a special interest in neurodevelopment and the link between emotional, mental and physical health.
 She is working as a portfolio NHS GP in West Somerset .
 She has more than 25 years experience working with children and young people both within General Practice and Mental Health Services (CAMHS).
-She has developed a psycho social behavioural intervention which she is cascading through children's services in Somerset funded both by Somerset County Council and Somerset Clinical Commissioning Group.
-Sarah is available for consultancy work with schools.
+She has developed a psycho social behavioural intervention which she has shared across children's services in Somerset funded both by Somerset County Council and Somerset Clinical Commissioning Group.
+Sarah is available for consultancy work.

 Sarah has worked closely with parents and carers (including parent carers) who are experiencing life events such as post natal mood change, having a child with additional needs or disability, post traumatic stress disorder, bereavement, divorce, domestic abuse, separation or ill health.
 She has undertaken research in to the influence of parental health – both physical and mental – on both parents and children; and the impact on parental health of caring for children with additional needs, behavioural issues, learning difficulties or disabilities.
 She has been trained to run Emotion Coaching Parenting Courses by Tuning in to Kids .